GTRONICK/QNote/README.md

   2. Improved file reloading.
   3. Improved text search (Now it can search for case sensitive and whole words.
 Also, the backward search (experimental))
   4. Upercase/lowercase shortcuts.
-  5. Improved recen file list management.
+  5. Improved recent file list management.
   6. Added a clear list button for recent files.
   7. New Erase and Save function.
   8. Gometry persistence.